Robert William Stirling-Hamilton, RN

 28 Sep 1939

 HMS Thistle (Cdr.
 R.W.
-Stirling-Hamilton, RN) departs Dundee for her 1st war patrol.
-She is ordered to patrol in the Skagerrak and later of the South-West tip of Norway.
+Stirling-Hamilton, RN) departed from Dundee for her 1st war patrol.
+She was ordered to patrol in the Skagerrak and later of the South-West tip of Norway.

 For the daily positions of HMS Thistle during this patrol see the map below.